Tennis Elbow (video game): Tennis Elbow 2006 (2006)

 Tennis Elbow 2006 allows players to compete in a World Tour of 125 events against 300 players.
 Both the entry and Champions' Race ranking systems are incorporated - the former covering the last 52 weeks and the latter being fixed over a single calendar year.

 Single matches can be two against one, as well as the more conventional singles and doubles.
 Network and internet play is offered.
 There are seven distinct court types - clay, grass, hard, blue-green hard, synthetic, indoor hard and indoor synthetic.
 Action replays can be viewed in slow motion, fast speed, and rewound.

 Players can be defined as volleyers, defenders, punchers or varied, with definable kit colours and playing abilities.
 As you play the game, your player’s ability improves - by more if your lose.
 Assign these points for faster and more accurate serves as well as faster running and bigger jumps.

 The action is viewed from a 3rd-person angle, and side changes are optional.
 Two buttons are used in combination with directional presses to make slices, 3 different types of lob, and subtle drop shots.

-Tennis Elbow Manager (2009)
+Tennis Elbow Manager (2007)

-In this tennis manager game, you take control of a tennis coach and his player, and your goal is to reach the Number One ranking in the world, to stay there as long as possible and win as many Grand Slam titles as possible.
+In this tennis manager game, the player takes control of a tennis coach and his player, and the goal is to reach the number one ranking in the world, to stay there as long as possible and win as many Grand Slam titles as possible.